INDIVIDUAL WILDER BRIGADE ITEMS WITH A LARGE SINGLE COLLECTION LISTED BELOW !!!

 Wilder 0001 AS ONE LOT CONSIGNMENT

 Here we have a large collection of items belonging to a relative of Lt.
 Henry W. Tutewilder of the 17th Indiana Wilder's Brigade.
 These were passed down through the family and will be priced as a group.
 While most of the items are from before 1920 When Henry died in 1920.
 Mementos continued to be given to the family after Henry's death and I believe that the family picked up a couple of items pertaining to the Wilder's Brigade.
-I am starting on this large list of many items numbering nto the 70's .
+This is a large list of many items numbering nto the 70's .
 Here they Are

 Here is a couple of photos in the owners Collection that is NOT part of this grouping.
 He wants to keep these but I wanted to show you Lt.
 Henry W. Tutewiler's photos.
 Also, we are showing you a couple of photos of Lt.
 Tutewiler and His wife just post Civil War I believe, and a photo of an unknown officer.
 Any ideas on the Officer's ID?.
+This entire lot is listed at $25,000.00 but the owner is motivated so he is asking $19,995.00 Take a look at all the pics !!!
 Thanks!

 1. Original Lithograph of the Missionary Ridge Battle in November, 1863.